 The second key to master Biblical Hebrew is that the same word can have contrasting, even opposite meanings.
-“Eating bread,” in Genesis 3:19, on the negative side refers to “devoured by battle or consumed by war.”
+“Eating bread,” in Genesis 3:19, on the negative side, refers to “devoured by battle or consumed by war.”
 Devoured by the very ground that is supposed to satiate your hunger.
 That’s the boomerang effect.
-The spreading desertification, the loss of fertile coastland due to the removal of natural barriers (mangroves), and the seeping in of saltwater, monoculture, fertilizer.
+The spreading desertification, the loss of fertile coastland due to the removal of natural barriers (mangroves), the seeping in of saltwater, and the excessive use of monoculture, fertilizer.
 To name just a few poor ground management practices worldwide.
 Man is his worst enemy is another way of saying man is a curse to the ground.
 At least when he uses such malpractices.

 Adam didn’t hold to the instructions God gave him.
 He didn’t say no both to himself and his family, and now, God lets him know that his sorrow will be in the realm of feeding himself and in making his livelihood.
 His work-life, to which men dedicate a major portion of their time and energy, would make it difficult to make ends meet.

-Instead of working in joy, man would eat parsimoniously and eke out a living.
-This has been born out down through history and into the supposed affluent 21st century as Audit of the Universe and Humankind have pointed out.
-There are those that have plenty but the vast majority are both undernourished and in a state of material squalor
+Instead of working in joy, man would eat parsimoniously and eke out a living; this has been born out down through history and into the supposed affluent 21st century as Audit of the Universe and Humankind have pointed out.
+Some have plenty, but the vast majority are both undernourished and in a state of material squalor

-Even when the countryside is gorged with rice paddies people live in huts with no amenities. it’s not a question of luxury it’s a question of basic necessities.
-When I use the term undernourished I’m not only referring to not enough food but also not enough wholesome, nourishing food.
-Instead, manufacturers lace their foodstuffs with vitamins, minerals, and who knows what according to the packaging.
-And consumers need supplements and health foods to get their daily quota of nutrients.
-This is ludicrous, ALL food should be health(y) food!
+Even when the countryside gorges with rice paddies, people live in huts with no amenities. it’s not a question of luxury; it’s a question of necessities.
+When I use the term undernourished, I’m not only referring to not enough food but also not enough wholesome, nourishing food.
+Instead, manufacturers lace their foodstuffs with vitamins, minerals, and who knows what, according to the packaging.
+And consumers need supplements and health-foods to get their daily quota of nutrients; this is ludicrous, ALL food should be health(y) food!
 The USA is one of the most undernourished nations in the world.
-I think it’s fair to say that the more industrialized you are, the more you’re undernourished, not in quantity, but in quality.
+I think it’s fair to say that the more industrialized you are, the more you’re undernourished, not in quantity, but quality.